sjfricke/awesome-webgl/README.md

 > Online WebGL Tutorials (non-video)

-* [Getting started with WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) - Mozilla Foundation guide to getting started with WebGL.
+* [Getting Started with WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) - Mozilla Foundation guide to getting started with WebGL.
 * [WebGL Fundamentals](https://webglfundamentals.org/) - Series of online tutorials with code samples and live demonstrations.
 * [WebGL Academy](http://www.webglacademy.com/) - Simplified online IDE with automatic indentation, syntax highlighting for HTML, Javascript, GLSL and Python.
 You can run your code and download your projects.
 * [Learning WebGL](http://learningwebgl.com/blog/?page_id=1217) - Tutorials from the author of _WebGL Up and Running_.